 Degree structure and studies

-Core studies (16 ECTS credits) include courses on bioenergy, technology and society, and energy economics.
+Core studies, 26 ECTS credits, include courses on bioenergy, technology and society, and energy economics.

-Obligatory specialisation studies (68 ECTS credits) include courses on energy systems engineering, bioenergy technology solutions, energy economics, steam boilers, fluid machinery, and power plant design.
+Compulsory studies: energy systems engineering, bioenergy technology solutions, energy economics, steam boilers, fluid machinery, power plant design.

-Alternative specialisation studies (4-27 ECTS credits) include courses on district heating, advanced modelling for transport phenomena, steam turbines, renewable energy technology, energy scenarios, and the design of fluid machinery.
+Alternative studies: district heating, advanced modelling of transport phenomena, energy scenarios, steam turbines, renewable energy technology, design of fluid machinery.

-You can find the most recent information about degree structures and courses in the LUT study guide.
+You can find the most recent information about degree structures and courses in the LUT study guide 2021/2022.

 Double degree studies for LUT degree students